Damounet/AngularCucumberTesting/cucumber/features/README.md

 The steps have to be written with the first person.
 The subject is the one described in the user story environment.

 Steps have to be simple and reusable.

+A simple step can check itself with only one assertion.
+A reusable step doesn't depend on its context.